samrithab/Conference/README.md

-# Conference Systen
+# Conference System

-This is a java application that I have created in a team of 8 (Contributers: Samritha Balamoni, Tiffanie Truong, Matthew Zhu, Robin Huo, Thaneeshan Kethees, Angela Uzelac, Rudy, Brandon) for a software design course at UofT (2020).
+This is a **Java** based application that I have created with a team of 8 members (Contributers: Samritha Balamoni, Tiffanie Truong, Matthew Zhu, Robin Huo, Thaneeshan Kethees, Angela Uzelac, Rudy, Brandon) for a software design course at UofT (2020).

 ***This project is contained in a zip file which can be downloaded***